diegnghtmr011/diegnghtmr011/README.md

 ### Hi there 👋
+I am a systems and computer engineer with expertise in software development, project management, and systems architecture.
+I have a strong command of the Java and Python programming languages, as well as the Linux and Windows operating systems.
+I am passionate about creating useful and engaging products.
+I am known for my teamwork and problem-solving skills.

 <!--
 **diegnghtmr011/diegnghtmr011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.